"I'm 20 and Pregnant and I Don't Want the Baby" - What Now?

 6. Is abortion an option for me?

-Some women feel strongly against this unplanned pregnancy option, but if this is something you would consider, it’s important to know your state’s laws about the procedure.
-Naturally, this is an unplanned pregnancy option that has a time limit, while you can choose between adoption or parenting at any point during or after your pregnancy.
+If you are 20, pregnant and don’t want the baby, you can consider abortion as an unplanned pregnancy option.
+Some women are strongly against this unplanned pregnancy option, but if this is something you would consider, it’s important to know your state’s laws about the procedure.
+Naturally, this is an unplanned pregnancy option that has a time limit, while you can always choose between adoption or parenting at any point during or after your pregnancy.

 These questions can be answered by you and you alone.
 If, however, you don’t wish to choose abortion and aren’t sure you’re ready to parent, it’s important that you know the benefits of choosing adoption for your child: